 A PARTY LIKE NO OTHER

 In the early years, The Front Page Awards were known as “the social event of the season” attracting up to 3,000 A-list guests including Hollywood celebrities, dignitaries, and of course top news professionals.
 It was held at the New York’s most fashionable hotels of the day.

 Today the award ceremony is smaller, but no less grand.
 The festive black-tie affair includes a cocktail reception, seated dinner, and after-dinner drinks following the ceremony.

 A CONTEST JUDGED BY PEERS

-Among the most prestigious in journalism, the Front Page Awards are particularly meaningful because they are given on the basis of judgment of panels of ranking media professionals.They recognize excellence in 44 categories as well as Foreign Correspondent of the Year, Reporter of the Year, and Lifetime Achievement.
+Among the most prestigious in journalism, the Front Page Awards are particularly meaningful because they are given on the basis of judgment of panels of ranking media professionals.They recognize excellence in over 50 categories as well as Foreign Correspondent of the Year, Reporter of the Year, and Lifetime Achievement.